fs-lobby/flex-flight-tracker/README.md

 grunt
 ```

 Run this command to watch for changes to source files.
+Source files include html files in the examples folder (which have app id and key injected and are then saved to the replace directory) and the javascript files in the src folder.
+These javascript files are concatenated and uglified to the dist folder, but the examples files point directly at the files in src to easy development.
+All you really need to know is to load the html files in /examples/replace and to modify the javascript files in /src - the rest should be grunt magic.
 ```
 grunt watch
 ```